 Here's How to Flat Iron Natural Hair with Ease

 The best flat ironing results begin with clean, moisturized and well-protected hair (more on that later).
-Start by using a clarifying shampoo to rid your hair of dirt, oil, product and any environmental grime.
-Follow this up by treating your hair with a deep conditioning treatment or mask like Dove Anti-Frizz Oil Therapy Hair Mask in preparation for your flat-ironing routine.
+Start by using a clarifying shampoo like Suave Essentials Daily Clarifying Shampoo.
+This will rid your hair of dirt, oil, product and any environmental grime.
+Follow this up by treating your hair with a deep conditioning treatment or mask, like Dove Anti-Frizz Oil Therapy Hair Mask in preparation for your flat-ironing routine.
 This will hydrate your hair and help prevent frizz.